sambanova/ai-starter-kit/workshops/ai_engineer_2024/ekr_rag/README.md

     ```bash
     cd ai-starter-kit/workshops/ai_engineer_2024/ekr_rag
-    python3 -m venv enterprise_knowledge_env
+    python3.10 -m venv enterprise_knowledge_env
     source enterprise_knowledge_env/bin/activate
     pip  install  -r  requirements.txt
     pip install ipykernel
     python -m ipykernel install --user --name=enterprise_knowledge_env
     ```

-    **Note 1**: You can replace python3 with python3.10 in the above commands if you have specifically configured Python3.10 in your bashrc

-    **Note 2**: When running the app (see Steps 2 and 3 below), if you encounter issues related to nltk and ssl certificate, please run the following script in `ekr_rag/` in your local environment (you only need to do this once): `python install_nltk_ssl.py`.
+    **Note**: When running the app (see Steps 2 and 3 below), if you encounter issues related to nltk and ssl certificate, please run the following script in `ekr_rag/` in your local environment (you only need to do this once): `python install_nltk_ssl.py`.

 4. To run the Jupyter notebook, do: